Home » All About Hayek

 The Hayek Archives at the Hoover Institution

 Hayek’s papers are housed at the Hoover Institution Archives at Stanford University in California.
 The Hoover Institution Archives also house the papers of related figures such as Karl Popper, Milton Friedman, Fritz Machlup, Gottfried Haberler, and Eric Voegelin.
-In the Hayek collection, the Archives house over 170 containers of Hayek’s writings, correspondence, memoranda, memorabilia, videotapes, photographs, and other materials.
+In the Hayek collection, the Archives house about 200 containers of Hayek’s writings, correspondence, memoranda, memorabilia, videotapes, photographs, and other materials.
 To access the container list, go here.
 You will see the Hayek finding guide, as well as information about other Hoover Institution holdings (e.g., the Machlup papers, Popper papers) that have materials relating to Hayek.
 Containers 1 – 91 were deposited while Hayek was still alive, while the remaining containers were deposited at various points after Hayek died.

 The Hayek Archives at Duke University